 - All teachers and support staff will receive training annually on school procedures on the Supporting Children with Medical Conditions Policy, and also as part of their new starter induction. - If required, teachers and support staff will receive regular and ongoing training as part of their development. - Where relevant for specific, long-term conditions, staff members may only administer prescription medicines or undertake any healthcare procedures having undertaken training specific to the responsibility, including administering.
-In most cases, this will involve the school nurse team, or condition-specific nurse (e.g. allergy nurse, epilepsy nurse, diabetes specialist nurse etc.).
-All staff who have had First Aid training will be able to administer inhalers and EpiPen's without requiring additional training (refer to First Aid Policy for named First Aiders.) - No staff member may administer drugs by injection unless they have received training in this responsibility e.g. diabetes, insulin. - A record of training undertaken and a list of teachers and staff qualified to undertake responsibilities under this policy will be kept by the Regional People Administrators and be accessible to school leaders and school office.
+In most cases, this training will have been delivered by the school nurse team, or condition-specific nurse (e.g. allergy nurse, epilepsy nurse, diabetes specialist nurse etc.). - Those staff who have completed a paediatric first aid course will be able to administer inhalers and EpiPen's without requiring additional training.
+However, the Appointed Person should confirm with the provider that anaphylaxis including practical training forms part of the course.) - No staff member may administer drugs by injection unless they have received training in this responsibility e.g. insulin. - Medication and Health Care Plan requirements are reviewed annually by a senior leader or SENCO/Inclusion Lead to ensure training requirement are met. - A record of training undertaken, and a list of teachers and staff qualified to undertake responsibilities under this policy will be kept by the Regional People Administrators and be accessible to school leaders and school office.